UST-QuAntiL/qprov/README.md

 A provenance system for quantum computing, which allows collecting and analyzing important provenance data types about quantum computations.
 The underlying provenance data model of the QProv system can be found [here](docs/data-model).
-Therefore, it can be used to support different use cases, such as selecting suitable quantum hardware for the execution of a quantum circuit, providing a basis for transpiler and optimizer, or finding the origins of errors in quantum computations.
+Therefore, it can be used to support different use cases, such as [selecting suitable quantum hardware](https://github.com/UST-QuAntiL/nisq-analyzer) for the execution of a quantum circuit, providing a basis for transpilers and optimizers, or finding the origins of errors in quantum computations.

 Please refer to the [documentation](docs) for details of the possible usage of the system, as well as details to set up the system for development.